 PROPOSED

 48. The form and format of the selection trials events shall be determined by the Tournament Director.
 Every effort shall be made to ensure that the format is consistent across all events.
-Whilst the final format will be determined based on the number of entries, venue availability, and time constraints, players will generally be split into groups for a round robin format with the top 4 progressing to the next stage of the event.
+Whilst the final format will be determined based on the number of entries, venue availability, and time constraints, players will generally be split into groups for a round robin format with pre-determined number of players progressing to the next stage of the event.
 In the event of a tie, the final top 4 shall be determined via a playoff (minimum race to 2).

 CURRENT